coby9241/serve-wide-and-deep-learning-model-in-GCP-and-kubernetes/README.md

 ```
 which I checked from my Oracle VirtualBox.

-Step 2.
-These lines will then appear:
+2. These lines will then appear:
 ```
 SET DOCKER_TLS_VERIFY=1
 SET DOCKER_HOST=tcp://192.168.99.100:2376